openspending/community.openspending.org/about/portfolio.md

 <ul>

-<li> Building visualisations of national, entity-, cantonal- and district-level budgets for Bosnia </li>
+<li> Building visualisations of national, entity-, cantonal- and district-level budgets for Bosnia. </li>
-<li> Doing training and capacity building workshops with organisations from other Balkan countries, on getting, wrangling and presenting financial data (with OpenSpending and other tools) </li>
+<li> Doing training and capacity building workshops with organisations from other Balkan countries, on getting, wrangling and presenting financial data (with OpenSpending and other tools).</li>
-<li> Building a tax calculator for Bosnia (similar to the <a href="http://wheredoesmymoneygo.org/dailybread.html">Daily Bread.</a> </li>
+<li> Building a tax calculator for Bosnia (similar to the <a href="http://wheredoesmymoneygo.org/dailybread.html">Daily Bread</a>).</li>
-<li> Test-driving the <a href="http://openspending.org/resources/handbook/ch001_introduction.html">Spending Data Handbook.</a> and augment it with a more technical primer, for those organisations wishing to do more ambitious data work</li>
+<li> Test-driving the <a href="http://openspending.org/resources/handbook/ch001_introduction.html">Spending Data Handbook</a> and augment it with a more technical primer, for those organisations wishing to do more ambitious data work.</li>
 </ul>

 <a href="http://openspending.org/blog/2012/09/26/Balkan-Budgets.html">Read more about the project.</a>